NOT UNDER THE LAW BUT UNDER GRACE

 The two classes of saved people can be seen in the writings of Isaiah, especially (but not only) in Chapter 60.

-“Thy gates” is referring to the gates of Israel, God’s people, the Church, the Body of Christ, the Bride of the Lamb.
+“Your gates” is referring to the gates of Israel, God’s people, the Church, the Body of Christ, the Bride of the Lamb.

 Again, in the New Testament.

-And the nations of them which are saved shall walk in the light of it: and the kings of the earth do bring their glory and honour into it.
+And the nations of those who are saved shall walk in its light, and the kings of the earth bring their glory and honor into it.
 (Revelation 21:24)

 “Bring their glory and honour into it” is exactly parallel to Isaiah 60:11 (above).
 “It” refers to the new Jerusalem, the holy city, the Bride of the Lamb, the Church of Christ.